How to Set Up XLAs in ServiceNow

 The HappySignals integration app is available in the ServiceNow Store

-Pre-defined surveys mean that you don’t need to spend your time with survey designer tools.
+Pre-defined surveys mean you don’t need to spend time with survey designer tools.
 Instead, that time can be spent on actually improving the services and the associated experiences.
-Importantly, the use of consumer-focused best practices means very high response rates are achieved, up to 25-50%, and these high volumes provide credible and valuable data for decision-making.
+Importantly, using consumer-focused best practices means very high response rates are achieved, up to 24-45%, and these high volumes provide credible and valuable data for decision-making.

-Finally, the comparison of your service-provider organization’s performance with the HappySignals Happiness Score™ Benchmarks data offers even greater insight because you can understand how it compares to other, similar organizations.
+Finally, comparing your service-provider organization’s performance with the HappySignals Benchmarks data offers even greater insight because you can understand how it compares to other, similar organizations.

-Want to find out more about how HappySignals brings XLA thinking and experience management to your ServiceNow implementation, without the need for customization or development?
+Want to learn more about how HappySignals brings XLA thinking and experience management to your ServiceNow implementation, without the need for customization or development?
+Here’s more about our solutions for ServiceNow.

 Related content